 Value Stream Management (VSM) is a leadership and technical discipline that enables the maximum flow of business value through end-to-end solution delivery.

-Lean Thinking is the foundation of Value Stream Management.
+Lean thinking is the foundation of Value Stream Management.
 The Lean principles provide a shared mindset for everyone involved in solution delivery to improve operational efficiency and eliminate delays.
-Although everyone in a SAFe portfolio plays a role in VSM, Lean Portfolio Management (LPM) is accountable for establishing the value streams and fostering operational excellence.
+Although everyone in a SAFe portfolio plays a role in VSM, the LPM function is accountable for establishing the value streams and fostering operational excellence.

 The Lean-Agile Center of Excellence (LACE)